netgroup-polito/mdo2frog4/README.md

 	$ git clone https://github.com/netgroup-polito/mdo2frog4.git
 	$ cd mdo2frog4
 	$ git submodule init && git submodule update

+## Required libraries

+Install the required libraries:

+	; Install required libraries
+	; - libxml2-dev: nice library to parse and create xml

+	$ sudo apt-get install libxml2-dev

+	; Install other required libraries
+	$ sudo apt-get install python-pip
+	; Install the virtualizer library
+	; The virtualizer library has to be installed.
+After installing the python library, in the virtualizer_library directory ; there is a README with the instructions to install this library.

+The Mdo2frog4 works only with python 2.7.
+So if you are using an environment with multiple python running versions, you can follow this instructions first:

+- You must run the mdo2frog4 in a virtualenv, so go first:

+		$ cd YOUR_MDO_FOLDER
+		$ virtualenv -p /usr/bin/python2.7 .env
+		$ source .env/bin/activate
+		$ pip install gunicorn falcon cython requests

+Otherwise just follow this instruction:

+	$ sudo pip install gunicorn falcon cython requests

 ## How to configure the Mdo2frog4